surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## Edit

-To edit a file under folder view, click  <b>Gear</b> icon and  select<b>Edit</b>, it will navigate to report or dashboard you want to edit after editing the dashboard file click on save to update the changes made.
+To edit a file under folder view, click  <b>Gear</b> icon and  select<b>Edit</b>, it will navigate to report or dashboard you want to edit after editing the dashboard file click  update the changes made.

+> Note: Click <b> Save As</b> to save the dashboard report separately without

 <b> For Instance: </b> Click edit for dashboard under folder view, it will navigate orders dashboard, Add new report Timeline Filters_Hd to Layout as shown in below image.